 I am not very particular on what variety of pears you use.
 Anything that happens to be in your fruit basket or local supermarket will do.
 I used Conference pears simply because they are small and readily available in my area.

-One thing I’d like to mention is to make sure your pears are ripe as the tarts only spend 30 minutes in the oven, which is not long enough for hard pears to cook.
+One thing to mention is to make sure your pears are ripe as the tarts only spend 30 minutes in the oven, which is not long enough for hard pears to cook.
 They should also be small in size.

 Now onto the salted caramel topping.
 It sounds intimidating but in reality is very simple to make for this particular recipe.